corymccormick/student-workbook/src/reflections/wk1/day5.md

+# day 5

-# week one relections
+## week one relections
 - there is a great deal of terminology
 - I feel Ive come much further in starting to understand html,css,and bootstrap.
-Still struggling, but only due to lack of even more practice and repetition.
+Still slightly struggling and slow going, but only due to lack of even more practice and repetition.